cisco-open/stated-workflow/README.md

 </details>

 ### retries
-Each step can provide an optional boolean function `shouldRetry`, which should accept invocationLog argument.
-If it retruns trues, the function will be retried.
+Each step can provide an optional boolean function `shouldRetry`.
+On a workflow invocation failure the function will be called with an invocation log passed as an argument.
+If the function returns true, the function will be retried.
+The invocatiopn log contains a `retryCount` field that can be used to limit the number of retries.

+The following example shows how to use the `shouldRetry` function to retry a step 4 times before failing.
 ```json
 > .init -f example/homeworlds-steps-with-retry.json --options={"keepLogs":true}
 {